 - Focused Prospecting

 Below is more information about these sources so you can create an angel investors list to target.

 The ideal way to be introduced to an angel investor is through a referral by a mutual acquaintance.
 Talk to your friends, family members, and service professionals such as your accountant, lawyer, or business advisor and see if they can either invest in your business or refer you to an angel who can.

 Note that once you meet an angel investor, if they say “no” to investing in your business, don’t stop there.
 Angel investors generally know other angel investors, so always ask for referrals.
 These are often the highest quality and most fruitful referrals.

 If you can’t find referrals to angel investors from your current network, expand your network.

-Networking through attending events and constantly expanding your network by asking for more introductions from your existing contacts works extremely well.
-It does take time and diligence so you must stick with it.
+Networking through attending events and constantly expanding your network by asking for more introductions from your existing contacts works exceptionally well.
+It does take time and diligence, so you must stick with it.

 Here’s a quick lesson regarding how Google raised its angel round of capital.

 Founder’s Page and Brin told their ideas to others in hopes that they would get great advice and connections.
 And sure enough, it worked.
 Page and Brin discussed their concept with their computer science professor David R. Cheriton.
 Cheriton then introduced them to his friend Andy Bechtolsheim.